katzenpost/katzenpost/drafts/client.rst

 route destination to discovery by an adversary that can perform active confirmation attacks.

-Consider the following scenario where Bob retrieves one message at a time from his remote Provider AND an adversary has compromised his remote Provider.
+Consider the following scenario: Bob retrieves one message at a time from his remote Provider AND an adversary has compromised his remote Provider.
 This adversary also has the capability to cause arbitrary outages in the mix network.
 The goal of the adversary is